Part 2

 Shatsheli-lambo unleashed storms short, but fierce, making up for brevity with intensity.

-“Vengeance,” Eku told Yathi after the first storm of lobo-yaka.
+“This rain is vengeance,” Eku announced after the first storm of lobo-yaka.

 “For sure,” Yathi said.
-“These storms are worse than Yat when she gets angry!”
+“These storms are even worse than Yat when she gets angry!”

-Generally, around the same interval of each day, a storm swept down the river.
+Generally, around the same interval of each day, dark clouds appeared and day became dusk.

-First, dark clouds appear; day becomes dusk; fat droplets splat pleasantly against bare skin.
+Fat droplets began to splat pleasantly against bare skin.

 A welcome respite from the heat, for sure.

-Next, the clouds thicken and thunder rumbles and rain arrives as a steady sheet.
-Strange as it seems, Eku feels even wetter during these storms than when swimming, rivulets of water pouring down his face and body.
+Strange as it seems, Eku feels even wetter during these storms than when swimming, rivulets of water streaming down his face and body.

 Finally, the clouds blacken and boil and thunderclaps rattle your bones.